joseluisbango/docker-templates/README.md

     export MACHINE_HOST_IP=$(hostname -I | awk '{print $1}')

+---

-### Important note regarding empty dirs
+#### Important note regarding empty dirs
-Empty dirs have been added using this workaround: https://stackoverflow.com/a/932982.
+Empty dirs have been added to the templates using this workaround: https://stackoverflow.com/a/932982.
 The following `.gitignonre` file has been added to those directories.

     # Ignore everything in this directory
     *